You are viewing a story from harrypotterfanfiction.com

 ‘Just do it!’

 If it hadn’t been for the minor issue of the kidnapping, the snow, the coven, my stunning-spell induced wooziness, Scorpius’ bloody face, a small kitten and the tree root we landed on, it might have been a glorious moment.
-The two of us lunged forward at the same time, collided, lost balance, toppled over onto the ground, quite literally – and excuse the bluntness here – kissing as if our lives depended on it.
-Which they probably did.
+The two of us lunged forward at the same time, collided, lost balance, toppled over onto the ground, quite literally snogging as if our lives depended on it.
+Because our lives did depend on it.

 It was well timed, as, a moment later, the couple reached us.

-‘Here, Alfred, I thought I saw – crivens!’ a woman exclaimed, as Scorpius and I broke apart and looked up as sheepishly as we could manage.
+‘Here, Angus, I thought I saw – crivens!’ a woman exclaimed, as Scorpius and I broke apart and looked up as sheepishly as we could manage.
 ‘We didn’t – terribly sorry!’

 I didn’t know whether to laugh or cry.
 The fall seemed to have knocked whatever little coherency I’d had out of me.
 To top it all off, the kitten had escaped Scorpius’ pocket and was now perched somewhere to my right, licking my ear with its tiny sandpaper tongue.